Lost-Outpost/sovngarde/CONFIGURATION.md

 ## Optional Tweaks

-When enabling any optional tweaks, make sure they are always loaded BEFORE any Septimus patches in your load order.
+When enabling any optional tweaks, make sure they are always loaded BEFORE Realistic Water Two in your load order.
 See the alternate start section for an example of this.

 ### Widescreen